andikleen/pmu-tools/README.md

 ## event-rmap

 event-rmap [cpu] prints the currently running events.
+This provides an easier answer to question Q2j in Vince Weaver's perf events FAQ.

 # Licenses